Frequently Asked Quilling Questions

 [EDIT March 2023: Motoko (Maggie) is still shipping the super-fine quilling tool worldwide, but Covid continues to cause delays so she has temporarily halted her Etsy shop.
 She can ship it privately via EMS to the U.S. for about $28.
 Alternatively, less expensive regular airmail has been taking about one month, but does not include tracking or insurance.
 Contact her at info@e-bison.co.jp to place an order.]

-I use a standard slotted tool to make folded roses and when I want coils with round, crimpless centers, I use a needle tool.
+I use a standard slotted tool to make folded roses.
+When I want coils with round, crimpless centers, I use a needle tool.
 All suppliers sell a variety of tools; you're sure to find one that works for you.
 If you want to get started immediately while waiting for your tool to arrive, use any slim, stiff wire... my first tool was a muffin tester from my kitchen drawer!

 quilling-tools